bilalazh/New-Tab-Custom-Page/README.md

- - cute icon page loaded  with the page title
+Now i know to to add the icon (finally)
-       -
+- add the new better icon